Meider4cloud/ChristianGoesCompute/01_Introduction.md

 # Become a Computer Expert

 Hi Chris.
 I want to guide you a bit into the computer world.
 So I will help you to find topics, that you need to understand and learn when you want to use this as a carrier path later.
-The topics will be very wide and not only be related to learning to programm.
+The topics will be very wide and not only be related to learning to programm.  making a challange

 I will not be able to explain everything to you.
 This is more a guide for you, on what topics you should look.
 And I will try to share resources to find good answers.